unixunion/solace-provision/README.md

     docker-compose up -d

-### Manually enabling TLS
+### Manually enable TLS

 Once the appliance is up, TLS must be enabled for SEMP.
-A rootCA and localhost cert is available under [certs/](certs/), or you can follow Solace's documentation for setting it up.
+A development rootCA and localhost cert is available under [certs/](certs/), and you can follow Solace's documentation for setting it up with those or your own certs.

 * Configure TLS for SEMP: https://docs.solace.com/Configuring-and-Managing/TLS-SSL-Service-Connections.htm#managing_tls_ssl_service_1762742558_317096
 * Generating CA and Certs: https://gist.github.com/fntlnz/cf14feb5a46b2eda428e000157447309
 * You can run the CA+Cert commands in /usr/sw/jail/certs on the router, access it with `docker-compose exec solace bash`
 * Combine the server.crt and server.key into a single pem `cat localhost.crt localhost.key >>localhost.pem`
 * enable TLS for SEMP as described in Solace Docs
-* add rootca cert on client host system which will run this code. e.g: keychain import into System chain on mac.
+* add the non-trusted rootca cert on client system and trust it, on the systems which will run the solace-provision tool. e.g: keychain import into System chain on mac + trust the cert.

 ```bash